Alvin2024/COMP3010-CW2/README.md

 Step 4 – Clicked on view event and the events display the endpoint as “BSTOLL-L.froth.ly”.
 This then provides the required FQDN.

+# Conclusion

+This coursework used Splunk with the BOTSv3 dataset to carry out a SOC-style investigation using realistic endpoint and cloud telemetry.
+Splunk Enterprise was successfully installed on Ubuntu (via UTM), Splunk Web was confirmed working, and the BOTSv3 dataset was validated as searchable before investigation began.

+Using evidence-led Splunk searches I answered the guided questions by filtering to relevant source types summarising results with stats and pivoting between sources to confirm findings.
+Key examples include identifying active IAM users in CloudTrail and using WinHostMon operating system data to find an outlier endpoint and confirm its FQDN as BSTOLL-L.froth.ly.

+Overall, the work demonstrates a clear SOC workflow: validate data, investigate using repeatable searches, and support conclusions with defensible evidence.